mariya-podosinova/notifications-for-slack/README.md

 One of the primary challenges we currently face is the **lack of access to the Power Automate platform**.
 We've encountered an error that prevents us from utilizing this key component of our integration plan.
 To address this challenge, we've taken the following steps:

-- **Access Request with Power Intake**: We have currently requested access with Power Intake, and the request status is **InProgress**.
+- **Access Request with Power Intake**: We have requested access with Power Intake, and the request status is **InProgress**.
 Last week, we opened and resolved a ticket with Accenture Support, which led to the recommendation to open a request with Power Intake.

 - **Microsoft Enterprise Admin Center (Microsoft Developer)**: Additionally, we are facing access issues with app registrations in the Microsoft Enterprise Admin Center (Microsoft Developer).
 Access is currently denied, adding complexity to our development efforts.